Joyous Quilter's Gallery 2009 to 2010

 AVOCATO

 I was flattered to be requested to make another quilt for the TownCats Fundraiser event this year.
 Last year's quilt was "Cat In My Window" above.
-Hopefully these whimsical moggies will raise a lot of laughs and funds as they are auctioned off for this worthy cause.
+Hopefully these whimsical moggies will raise a lot of laughs, as well as funds, as they are auctioned off for this worthy cause.

 These four 18" square wallhangings were definitely a lot of fun to make and each is quilted differently.
 Choosing the different fabrics for each piece was an enjoyable and interesting challenge.
 Each piece was satin stitched with either matching or contrasting embroidery thread.
 Much of the quilting was free-motion.